Thank you to the Atlanta Dogwood Festival for displaying the work of 1000's of talented artists since 1970.

 Bring your family and, especially, high school students.
 You'll be amazed at what these teenagers can do.

-The lively art-making competition begins at NOON on Saturday, April 13, 2019.
-Check-in starts at 10am; rain date is Sunday, April 14.
+The lively interscholastic art-making competition is scheduled for Saturday, April 18; rain date is Sunday, April 19. (times and challenges TBA)

-For general information, and to sign up your school to participate, email this year's throwdown coordinator John Brandhorst from Grady HS asap: email@example.com
+For general information, and to sign up your school to participate, email throwdown coordinator John Brandhorst from Grady HS: firstname.lastname@example.org

 A special thank you to our host and sponsor -- the Atlanta Dogwood Festival -- for giving us a home and supporting Georgia's high school artists and art teachers since 2004.

-Thank you to all of our AHSAE sponsors who have donated unique opportunities for our award winners for over 18 years.
+Thank you to all of our AHSAE sponsors who have donated unique opportunities for our award winners for almost 20 years.

 A detailed list of this year's AHSAE sponsors, and a link to their website, is on the sponsor page linked below.